COVID-19 testing and treatments

 • A phone number where you can receive calls

-The Service BC agent will then advise you on the next steps.
+The agent will then advise you on the next steps.
 If you have medical questions, the agent is not trained to answer them.
 You should wait to ask the medical team during your clinical assessment.

 Step 3: Clinical assessment